How To Deal With Imposter Syndrome As An Artist

 Nowadays mental issues are finally starting to be talked out loud.

-The second step to beat imposter syndrome is to understand that we’re all different and deal with things differently.
+The second step to beating artist imposter syndrome is to understand that we’re all different and deal with things differently.

 For example, you don’t need to post about how you’re feeling on any social media platform.
 You don’t owe anything to your followers.
 If it’s something you prefer to leave in your private life, then do so.

 Whenever I feel down, I know I have my partner at home ready to help me.
-If I can’t be as productive as I usually am, he’ll work harder that day.
+If I can’t be as productive as usual, he’ll work harder that day.
 And the same happens when he’s the one feeling down.

 If you have someone you trust and need to talk to, please do so.
 Some people might prefer to keep everything for themselves, but that usually just makes it harder for you.